 Filter #2 should remove all remaining water and oil aerosols as well as any particles that may have penetrated the first filter.
 Because the second filter needs to have greater capture efficiency than the first filter, the ideal filter should incorporate a pleated media structure.
 A pleated structure produces greater media surface area, which reduces the pressure loss and increases service life by providing more dirt holding area than non-pleated media.

 Filter #3 is designed to capture microorganisms and reliably withstand the extreme conditions of steam sterilization.
 Filtration media made of PTFE membrane or borosilicate is often the best choice because it is highly resistant to steam and can be very tightly controlled to produce a bacterial-retentive structure that remains effective over the entire service life.
 Since this filter should not encounter any dirt or oil, choose a version that can tolerate a high number of sterilization cycles.
-This filter should be rated at >99.9999998% at 0.2 micrometers because this is the size of some of the smallest bacteria.
-This is also the approximate size that corresponds to the lowest-efficiency point of most depth filters.
+This filter should be rated at >99.9999998% at 0.2 microns because this the size particle is the most challenging to capture.

 In the food-processing industry, culinary steam is direct injected into food for cooking or used indirectly to clean and sterilize vats, mixers, conveyors, and other equipment used in the food-production process.
 Culinary steam is defined by 3-A Accepted Practice 609-03 as “steam that is free of entrained contaminants... and is suitable for use in direct contact with food products, other comestibles, and product-contact surfaces.”